DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Supplementary material

 To assess the robustness of DiPPER to the choice of hyperpriors $\tau_{0} \sim \mathrm{HalfNormal}(0,\, 1^{2})$ and $\nu_{0} \sim \mathrm{Laplace}(\mu_{\nu_{0}} = 0.50,\, \tau_{\nu_{0}} = 0.05)$, we evaluated its performance using four alternative hyperprior specifications:

-\begin{itemize} \item \textbf{DiPPER-Symm:} The skewness parameter is fixed to $\nu_0 = 0.50$, enforcing a symmetric Laplace prior for the differential prevalence estimates $\beta_j$. \item \textbf{DiPPER-Skewed:} The prior for the skewness parameter $\nu_0$ is set to $\mathrm{Beta}(5, 5)$.
-Compared to the default $\mathrm{Laplace}(0.50, 0.05)$ prior, this distribution is less concentrated around $\nu_0 = 0.50$, allowing the skewness of the asymmetric Laplace prior for $\beta_j$ to vary more freely. \item \textbf{DiPPER-Wide:} The prior for the scale parameter $\tau_{0}$ is widened to $\mathrm{HalfNormal}(0,\, 2^{2})$, allowing the width of the asymmetric Laplace prior for $\beta_j$ to vary more freely. \item \textbf{DiPPER-Narrow:} The prior for $\tau_{0}$ is narrowed to $\mathrm{HalfNormal}(0,\, 0.5^{2})$, thereby constraining the width of the asymmetric Laplace prior more tightly. \end{itemize}
+\begin{itemize} \item \textbf{DiPPER-Symmetric:} The skewness parameter is fixed to $\nu_0 = 0.50$, enforcing a symmetric Laplace prior for the differential prevalence estimates $\beta_j$. \item \textbf{DiPPER-Free-Skew:} The hyperprior for the skewness parameter $\nu_0$ is $\mathrm{Laplace}(0.50, 0.20)$.
+This distribution is less concentrated around $\nu_0 = 0.50$ than the default $\mathrm{Laplace}(0.50, 0.05)$, allowing the skewness of the asymmetric Laplace prior for $\beta_j$ to vary more freely. \item \textbf{DiPPER-Wide:} The prior for the scale parameter $\tau_{0}$ is widened to $\mathrm{HalfNormal}(0,\, 2^{2})$, allowing the width of the asymmetric Laplace prior for $\beta_j$ to vary more freely. \item \textbf{DiPPER-Narrow:} The prior for $\tau_{0}$ is narrowed to $\mathrm{HalfNormal}(0,\, 0.5^{2})$, thereby constraining the width of the asymmetric Laplace prior more tightly. \end{itemize}

 In addition, we evaluated the performance of a Bayesian adaptation of the differential abundance analysis method MaAsLin2, denoted as \textbf{BMaAsLin2}.
-This method retained the identical hierarchical prior structure for the effect sizes $\beta_j$ as the default version of DiPPER (Equations \ref{eq_tau0}--\ref{eq_covs}) but employed a Gaussian likelihood suitable for continuous data.
+This method retained the identical hierarchical prior structure for the effect sizes $\beta_j$ as the default version of DiPPER (Equations 2.1--2.6) but employed a Gaussian likelihood suitable for continuous data.
 The response variables $y_{ij}$ were the standardized log-transformed relative abundances of taxonomic features:

 The prior for the residual standard deviation was specified as $\sigma_j \sim \mathrm{Gamma}(1, 1)$.